belgif/thematic/BeSt/scenarios/street-merged.md

-# Scenario: two streets are merged into one
+# Scenario: two streets are merged into one, keeping name of one of the streets

 ## Before